Wrexham bus station: Controversies

 The bus industry in the region saw extensive issues around 2016, with the collapse of GHA Coaches which led threats to school bus contracts, nearly 400 people facing redundancy, and the loss of a number of local services.

 In 2017, the bus station and area gained notoriety in the national press with the nickname "Spice Town", after bus driver Gavin Rodda received social media attention for highlighting photos of drug users and paraphernalia in the area.
 The issue led to meetings between Welsh Government ministers and North Wales Police and Crime Commissioner Arfon Jones.
 Hugh Jones of Wrexham council told the BBC that there had been a "significant increase in anti-social behaviour in the past two years".
 He stated, however, that improvements had been made following the introduction of a public space protection order, and collaboration with agencies such as Cais and the Wallich.

 In September 2018 it was reported that a homeless man had entered the bus station and threatened to "stab people" during a 12-minute episode which was seen by children.
 The BBC reported that the city now had 44 rough sleepers, the second most in Wales after Cardiff, and homelessness volunteers urged the public to "speak to" and "befriend" the homeless in the community.
 A session held by volunteers attracted over 100 supporters.

 In October 2018 proposals were made to reduce disabled parking spots at the station, however these were rejected by Wrexham Council after receiving significant complaints from voluntary groups in the area.

 In January 2019 a security officer at the station was accused and later convicted of assaulting another man while travelling on a bus service which came to a stop.

 In February 2019, further issues arose when Arriva Buses Wales withdrew two services from operation, describing them as "not commercially viable".
 The Welsh Government criticised 1980s bus deregulation as creating significant problems for communities.
 A local councillor blamed the cancellations on a "lack of competition".

-In March 2019 the EasyCoach service which operates from the station received press attention when it had its license suspended, as a result of an incident which saw a "wheel come off a vehicle".
+In March 2019 the EasyCoach service which operated from the station received press attention when it had its license suspended, as a result of an incident which saw a "wheel come off a vehicle".
 Another incident took place that month, with armed police stopping a Wrexham to Chester bus service in Gresford, boarding the vehicle with weapons to search for a "specific individual".
 Incidents of police searches were reported across Wrexham and Chester bus services.
 A councillor stated at the time that the Wrexham bus industry was at "breaking point".

 In July 2019 issues arose at the station when the operator of the EasyCoach service collapsed, and franchise holder Transervis Ltd closed the station information office in the process.
 MP for Wrexham Ian Lucas also raised fears for the station when it was announced that the taskforce of police, health and other officials dealing with drug issues in and around the area would be disbanded.